Xyrem (sodium oxybate)

 For more information, read the full prescribing information of Xyrem.

 Other treatments for narcolepsy

-In addition to Xyrem, other drugs that are used to treat narcolepsy include stimulants and antidepressants.
-Your doctor will decide which treatments are best for you based on your individual symptoms and how you respond to different drugs.
+In addition to Xyrem, other drugs that are used to treat narcolepsy include wake-promoting drugs and antidepressants.
+Your doctor will decide which treatments are best for you based on your symptoms and how you respond to different drugs.2

-People being treated for narcolepsy should see their doctor every 6 months.
+People being treated for narcolepsy should see their doctor once or twice a year.
+If your medicines are being adjusted, you should see your doctor more often.
 All of the drugs taken for narcolepsy can interact with many other medicines.
 It is important to watch for drug side effects, changes in sleep or mood, and other health issues.1